Common Mormon: Mimicry

 In India, this butterfly is considered as the classic example of Batesian mimicry in which edible species resemble unpalatable butterflies in order to escape being eaten by predators.

-The populations of the mimicking morphs of the common Mormon are much smaller than that of their models - the common or crimson rose.
+The populations of the mimicking morphs of the common Mormon are much smaller than that of their models – the common or crimson rose.
 This allows first time predators a much greater chance of preying upon the unpalatable model in the first instance and thus learning of their inedibility.

 Larger populations of mimics could result in the edible common Mormon mimics being sampled the first time by predators.
 If this should happen, the predator may not realise that butterflies of that colour and pattern are protected by the poisons they ingest; thus dramatically reducing the effectiveness of this scheme of protection.

 In Sulawesi, although the common rose is abundant, the common Mormon female morph which is found there, mimics a completely different butterfly, Atrophaneura polyphontes.

 A single gene, doublesex, regulates the complex wing patterns, colors and structures required for this mimicry.

 Habitat

-The common Mormon prefers lightly wooded country, but is present everywhere and high up into the hills.
+The common Mormon lives in forests of several types, from deciduous woodland to semi-evergreen and evergreen forest.
+It is also common in areas of human habitation and is often encountered in gardens and wooded places.
+It prefers lightly wooded country, but is present everywhere and high up into the hills.
 It is a regular visitor to gardens, being especially abundant in orchards of its food plants—oranges and limes.
 It is most common in the monsoon and post-monsoon months.